ArmaanReacts/dimppy/README.md

 Data Structures and Algorithm problems.

 -----------------------------------
-Note: This package is developed and maintained by a learning student.
+Note: This package is developed and maintained by a student.
 Please don't mind the mistakes :)